Breaking the Curse of Dimensionality with Convex Neural Networks: Generalization bounds

-This is provably NP-hard for $\alpha=0$ (see \mysec{FW1}), and we conjecture it is the same for $\alpha \geqslant 1$.
-Once such algorithm is available, the approximate conditional gradient presented in \mysec{condgrad} leads to an estimator with the same generalization bound.
+This is provably NP-hard for $\alpha=0$ (see \mysec{FW1}), and for $\alpha = 1$ (see \mysec{FW2}).
+If such an algorithm is available, the approximate conditional gradient presented in \mysec{condgrad} leads to an estimator with the same generalization bound.
+Moreover, given the strong hardness results for improper learning in the situation $\alpha=0$~\citep{klivans2006cryptographic,livni2014computational}, a convex relaxation that would consider a larger set of predictors (e.g., by relaxing $vv^\top$ into a symmetric positive-definite matrix), and obtained a constant approximation guarantee, is also ruled out.

 However, this is only a sufficient condition, and a simpler sufficient condition may be obtained.
 In the following, we consider $\V = \{ v \in \rb^{d+1}, \ \| v\|_2 = 1\}$ and basis functions $\varphi_v(z) = (v^\top z)_+^\alpha$ (that is we specialize to the $\ell_2$-norm penalty on weight vectors).
 We consider a new variation norm $\hat{\gamma}_1$ which has to satisfy the following assumptions: \BIT \item[--] \emph{Lower-bound on $\gamma_1$}: It is defined from functions $\hat{\varphi}_{\hat{v}}$, for $\hat{v} \in \hat{\V}$, where for any $v \in \V$, there exists $\hat{v} \in \hat{\V}$ such that $\varphi_v = \hat{\varphi}_{\hat{v}}$.
 This implies that the corresponding space $\hat{\F}_1$ is larger than $\F_1$ and that if $f \in \mathcal{F}_1$, then $\hat{\gamma}_1(f) \leqslant \gamma_1(f)$. \item[--] \emph{Polynomial-time algorithm for dual norm}: The dual norm $\displaystyle \sup_{\hat{v} \in \hat{\V}} \bigg| \frac{1}{n} \sum_{i=1}^n y_i \hat{\varphi}_{\hat{v}}(z_i) \bigg|$ may be computed in polynomial time. \item[--] \emph{Performance guarantees for random direction}: There exists $\kappa>0$, such that for any vectors $z_1,\dots,z_n \in \rb^{d+1}$ with $\ell_2$-norm less than $R$, and random standard Gaussian vector $y \in \rb^{n}$, \BEQ \sup_{\hat{v} \in \hat{\V}} \bigg| \frac{1}{n} \sum_{i=1}^n y_i \hat{\varphi}_{\hat{v}}(x_i) \bigg| \leqslant \kappa \frac{R}{\sqrt{n}}. \EEQ We may also replace the standard Gaussian vectors by Rademacher random variables. \EIT